istvnurbn/istvnurbn.github.io/content/cv_tldr.md

   hidden: true
 ---

 *This page is an almost exact copy of my [LinkedIn](https://www.linkedin.com/in/istvanurban/) profile.
-Alternatively, you can [download my resume](/files/istvan_urban_cv.pdf) as a PDF file.*
+Alternatively, you can [download](/files/istvan_urban_cv_tldr.pdf) it as a PDF file.*

 <!--more-->

 ## Summary

-I'm a seasoned corporate tax professional with a proven track record in nearly every part of the tax cycle (calculation, accounting, reporting, compliance, and prior-year adjustments).
-I have a strong accounting background and have dipped my toes in transfer pricing and statutory finance.
+I have extensive experience in corporate tax, ranging from calculation to reporting, while also touching on accounting and compliance.
+I have a solid accounting background and have dealt with transfer pricing, group reporting and statutory finance.

 ## Experience